MYSTRANsolver/MYSTRAN_Documentation/README.md

 Any document request changes/requests can be report as a GitHub Issue.
 Then, for major releases (or every so often), the Word document is updated and a PDF is created.
 For minor changes, a variety of developers can implement the changes without oversight.
 For significant changes, such as major section rewrites, it is recommended that changes be approved by at least one other developer.

-## Release Updates
+## Release Notes

-The Release Updates document is done with Markdown (MD).
+The Release Notes document is done with Markdown (MD).
 This document has minimal design requirements and using MD allows for ease of editing and tracking.